 - Visualize the Process: Try to visualize the conversion process.
 Think of the decimal part as representing a portion of a whole.
 This can help you understand why the conversion works and make it easier to remember.

 - Use Estimation: Before you start converting, estimate the fractional equivalent.
-This can help you catch errors and ensure that your answer is reasonable.
-For example, if you're converting 2.8, you know that the fractional part should be close to 4/5, since 0.8 is close to 0.8.
+This can help you catch errors and see to it that your answer is reasonable.
+To give you an idea, if you're converting 2.8, you know that the fractional part should be close to 4/5, since 0.8 is close to 0.8.

 - Don't Be Afraid to Ask for Help: If you're struggling with a particular conversion, don't hesitate to ask a teacher, tutor, or friend for help.
 Sometimes, a fresh perspective can make all the difference.

 - Apply It to Real-World Situations: Look for opportunities to apply decimal to mixed number conversions in real-world situations.
 This will help you see the practical value of the skill and make it more memorable.
-For instance, use it when following recipes, measuring materials for a DIY project, or calculating distances on a map.
+To give you an idea, use it when following recipes, measuring materials for a DIY project, or calculating distances on a map.

 FAQ (Frequently Asked Questions)